arangodb/docs/3.10/graphs-pregel-algorithms.md

 The algorithm runs until all distances are computed.
 The number of iterations is bounded by the diameter of your graph (the longest distance between two vertices).

-An call of the algorithm requires the `source` parameter whose value is the  document ID of the source vertex.
+A call of the algorithm requires the `source` parameter whose value is the document ID of the source vertex.
 The result field needs to be specified in `_resultField` (note the underscore).

 ```js